Riya-Bajaj/Movie-Finder-App/Readme.md

-An android app which returns details of a movie such as actors, producers, release year etc when the user performs a search.
+A web app which returns details of a movie such as actors, producers, release year etc when the user performs a search.
 It uses OMDb (Open Mobile Database) which is a Restful API, to obtain the details.

 [visit this app](https://app-moviefinder.netlify.app/)